davicoradini/Android-splash-screen-the-right-way/README.md

 }
 ```

-You must know that probably I'd hate your apps, because this is a 3 seconds waisting of life time!
+You must know that I'd probably hate your apps, because this is a 3 seconds waisting of life time!

 ##### As you can notice, Google has gotten their opinion in favor of Splash Screens on their [Official Material Design Documentation](https://material.io/guidelines/patterns/launch-screens.html)

-###### But, is this something you just put anyway on your app to make the user waist his time?
+###### But, is this something you just put anyway on your app to make the user waste his time?

 ##### No. And Google advocated against splash screens like this, and even called it an anti-pattern [on this video](https://www.youtube.com/watch?v=pEGWcMTxs3I&feature=youtu.be&t=1434).

 ##### So, is there a way to make use of this pattern on the right way?
-The answer is Yes!
+The answer is, Yes!

 #### So, how could one do to create a Splash Screen just for the amount of time the App needs to open the Main Activity?